-Southern Cornbread Dressing is a popular Thanksgiving side dish.
-Filled with celery, onion, and sage, this moist and fluffy cornbread dressing is a must for your next holiday meal.
+Southern cornbread dressing is a popular Thanksgiving side dish.
+Filled with comforting flavors like celery, onion, and sage, this moist cornbread dressing is a must for your next holiday meal.

-Okay, so we've all heard of dressing and stuffing before, but what exactly is the difference?
+Okay, so we've all heard of dressing and stuffing before, but what is the difference?

 It seems as though both words are use interchangeably.
 In the north, the word stuffing is more common.
 In the south, it is usually called dressing.

 One main difference I've found is that "stuffing" can be stuffed and cooked inside your Thanksgiving turkey.
 Dressing is more commonly baked in a casserole dish.

 It seems as though it mainly depends on where you live geographically.
 Dressing or stuffing - I think we can all agree that it's a delicious Thanksgiving side dish!

 Here's an article you may like: The Great Debate: Stuffing vs Dressing